About sentencing guidelines

 In contrast, offence guidelines provide guidance on sentencing for specific offences.

-The first Scottish offence guideline will be on the statutory offences of causing death by driving.
+The first Scottish offence guideline is on the statutory offences of causing death by driving.
 This guideline was approved by the High Court on Tuesday 31 October 2023 and came into effect on Tuesday 16 January 2024.

 Most offence guidelines will cover steps 1 to 4 of the sentencing process.
 They will set out guidance specific to the offence under consideration: how its seriousness should be assessed, what the sentencing range is (that is, the type and length of appropriate sentences depending on the seriousness of the offence), and what aggravating and mitigating factors may apply.